“Where there is love, nothing is too much trouble and there is always time.”Abdul Baha

 It was devastating and reminded me of that scene from Sex and the City when Carrie asks:

-Nonetheless, I learned more about love, relationships, my body, myself and the meaning of life all thanks to my time with Love 2.
+Nonetheless, I learned more about love, relationships, my body, myself, and the meaning of life all thanks to my time with him.
 For those reasons, I am unconditionally grateful, not spiteful.

-When I was just about ready to take a hiatus from men and dating for a while, Love 3 showed up.
+When I was just about ready to take a hiatus from men and dating for a while, my third love showed up.

 Before you ask, yes, he did in fact go to the gym too.

 In hindsight, I do remember noticing him for the first time.
-We made eye contact when I was on my way out the door once.
+I caught his gaze when I was on my way out the door once.
 But I thought nothing of it until after the fact..

 FATE, is that YOU?

-I say I’ve fallen in love thrice because Love 3 only half counted.
+I say I’ve fallen in love thrice because technically, he only half counted.
 This was more like one of those situationships.
-An “almost” that we never defined and was short-lived due to bad timing, or at least that’s what he told me.
+An “almost” something that we never defined and was short-lived due to bad timing, or at least that’s what he told me.

-After what I went through with my last love, meeting him felt like a breath of fresh air and a sigh of relief.
+After what I went through with my last relationship, meeting him felt like a breath of fresh air and a sigh of relief.